mvolkmann/blog/src/drizzle.md

   } satisfies Config;
   ```

-- Generate the first migration by entering `npm run migrations:generate`.
+- Generate the first migration by
+  entering `npm run migrations:generate`
+  or `bun run migrations:generate`.
   This will create a `.sql` file in the `src/migrations` directory.

-- Create the tables described in the schema by entering
+- Create the tables described in the schema by
+  entering `npm run migrations:push`
-  `npm run migrations:push`.
+  or `bun run migrations:push`.
   This will create the tables "dogs", "dogs_id_seq",
   "owners", and "owners_id_seq".